 On Saturday, April 10th, the biggest names in horse racing descend on Aintree racecourse for the 171st renewal of the much-loved Grand National.
 It’s a handicap steeplechase that brings the UK to a standstill, as a bumper field battle it out over four miles and 30 jumps for a share of a cool £1m prize pot.

 Just about anything can and will happen on the day and that’s the reason the race is loved the world over.
 A nervy start, heart-in-mouth moments at every jump and a dramatic finish are just about guaranteed before we crown the 2021 champion.

 You don’t have to be an avid follower of the game to pick a big-price winner either, as we’ve seen plenty of times in the past.
-One For Arthur claimed the spoils last year off a starting price of 14/1, with pre-race favourite Blaklion finishing back in fourth.
-Traders don’t appear to have learned their lesson and have the Nigel Twiston-Davies trained nine-year-old at the head of the market again.
+Although 4/1 favourite Tiger Roll claimed the spoils last time, we’ve witnessed our fair share of National upsets over the years

 1. Auroras Encore – 2013

 Sue Smith trained the 2013 National winner and backers were in high spirits as the bay gelding crossed the line at a cracking 66/1.
 Written off by just about everyone before the off, Auroras Encore ended a comfortable champion under the ride of jockey Ryan Mania, beating nearest finisher Cappa Bleu by nine lengths — about as comfortable as you’d hope to see.
 He will go down as one of the most memorable winners in recent years.